CPSC 110 Info

 If you are a UBC student and would like to take the next CPSC 110 Challenge Exam

-The next opportunity to write the challenge exam is with the 2023W1 final exam in December 2023.
-The time and date of the exam will be updated here once the final exam schedule has been released (generally in mid-October).
+The next opportunity to write the challenge exam is with the 2023W2 final exam in April 2024.
+We will update the exam date and time once the 2023W2 final exam schedule has been released.
 The exam is computer-based (students must bring their own computer) and will take place in person.
-We will provide further details (e.g., the location) to students who register after the registration deadline below.
+We will provide further details (e.g., the location) after the registration deadline below to students who register for the exam.

 - Thoroughly review the CS Department's CPSC 110 Challenge Exam page.